 Prince William Sound and College Fjords

 At the end of each of these fjords lies a glacier.
 The glaciers flow from the icecap at the top of the Chugach Mountains.
-I described the ice cap in my story about how we crossed the Glenn Highway and saw the Matanuska Glacier.
+In my story, I described the ice cap about how we crossed the Glenn Highway and saw the Matanuska Glacier.
 The Matanuska Glacier and the Columbia Glacier both flow from this ice cap.
-If you missed the story here is a link.
+If you missed the story, here is a link.
 Going up to the Matanuska Glacier

 After following the Glenn Highway, we found our destination in Valdez.
-I really liked Valdez it was my favorite city in Alaska.
+I liked Valdez it was my favorite city in Alaska.
 I also think that Valdez is the most important city in Alaska.
-If you missed that story here is a link.
+If you missed that story, here is a link.
 Valdez is the most important city in Alaska

 The Columbia Glacier